cycscarlos/API_images/README.md

 <li>API routines using javascript vanilla only</li>
 <li>Easy and basic HTML & CSS files</li>
 <li>Is intent to introduce students into the API world in a basic manner</li>
-<li>In this exercise only gets images from JSONPlaceholder site and show this data in the browser</li>
+<li>In this exercise only gets images from Rick & Morty API site and show this data in the browser</li>
 <li>If the user hit in any image, the application brings to another site showing the only image touched</li>
 <li>The objetive is make double call to the API (using only fetch instructions)</li>